Seatis/my-teaching-materials/workshop/java-spring-jpa/workshops/01-workshop.md

 ### Create template
 - Remove @Responsebody from the Controller list method
-- Make sure that the method returns to "todo" template
+- Make sure that the method returns to "todoslist" template
 - Create a new template in the `src/main/resources/templates/todo.html` folder and in its html body display the todos [like this](../assets/ListTodos.PNG).

 ### Connect to database